luisherranz/deepsignal/README.md

 state.counter = 1;
 ```

 Writing to a signal is done by mutating the object's properties.
-Changing a signal's value will synchronously update every `computed` and `effect` that depends on that signal, ensuring your app state is always consistent.
+Changing a property's value will synchronously update every `computed` and `effect` that depends on its signal, ensuring your app state is always consistent.

 ```js
 const state = deepSignal({ counter: 0 });